H4m5t3r/Keskustelufoorumi/README.md

 Changes/new features
 * I removed the name field that answers used to have.
 * The boolean status "liked" has been removed from the messages.
+* The installation manual now also contains instructions for setting up the app in Heroku.
+* SQL queries were added to the user stories.
+Planned features/notes
+* I may add the option to filter messages by their category and change passwords during the final week.